 Then there’s the question of production.
 While Animal Crossing fashion Instagram accounts regularly the cite how time-consuming and labour-intensive the task of coding a detailed sweater pixel by pixel can be, the environmental resources consumed to make an infinitely shareable digital Lazy Oaf sweater is any time less than the IRL counterpart.

-In an open letter published just yesterday, on May 12, the Belgian designer Dries Van Noten called for an overhaul of the fashion industries current model.
-Co-signed by a group of brands and retailers, including Selfridges, Nordstrom and Marine Serre (of those half-moon tops) the letter advocated for a change to “simplify our businesses, making them more environmentally and socially sustainable and ultimately align them more closely with customers’ needs.”
+In an open letter published on the 12th of May this year, the Belgian designer Dries Van Noten called for an overhaul of the fashion industries current model.
+Cosigned by a group of brands and retailers, including Selfridges, Nordstrom and Marine Serre (of those half-moon tops) the letter advocated for a change to “simplify our businesses, making them more environmentally and socially sustainable and ultimately align them more closely with customers’ needs.”
 As well as adjusting the current fashion seasons’ timings to match with the actual seasons we experience, the group wants to increase sustainability through the use of “digital showrooms in addition to personal creative interactions.”